The mission of the Radiation Therapy Technology Program is to provide a comprehensive

 care facility and staff.
 Every student in the program is expected to act in a safe

-and ethical manner consistent with the American Registry of Radiologic Technologists (ARRT) Code of Ethics for all Radiologic Technology Medical Fields.
+and ethical manner consistent with the ARRT Code of Ethics for all Radiologic Technology Medical Fields

 Cancer Care of WNY 3085 Harlem Road Cheektowaga, NY 14225